Phone Interview Dos and Don'ts

 - Give accurate and detailed contact information in your cover letter so your interviewers can easily connect with you.

 - Know what job you are interviewing for.
 Research the company for specifics.

 - Practice, if possible.
-Contact the Career Development Center to practice with a Career Advisor.
+Contact Career Development to practice with a Career Advisor.

 - Make sure you are in a place where you can read notes, take notes, and concentrate.
-The Career Development Center has a phone Interview room (with landline) that you can reserve.
+Career Development has a phone interview room (with landline) that you can reserve.

 - Create a professional message on your voicemail.
 It is safer to just say: "I'm sorry, but I can't answer your call right now..."